SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/mapi-over-http/configure-mapi-over-http.md

   Set-MapiVirtualDirectory -Identity "Contoso\mapi (Default Web Site)" -InternalUrl https://Contoso.com/mapi -IISAuthenticationMethods Negotiate
   ```

-2. **Certificate configuration** The digital certificate used by your Exchange environment must include the same  _InternalURL_ and  _ExternalURL_ values that are defined on the MAPI virtual directory.
+2. **Certificate configuration**: The digital certificate used by your Exchange environment must include the same  _InternalURL_ and  _ExternalURL_ values that are defined on the MAPI virtual directory.
 For more information on Exchange 2016 certificate management, see [Digital certificates and encryption in Exchange 2016](../../architecture/client-access/certificates.md).
 Make sure the Exchange certificate is trusted on the Outlook client workstation and that there are no certificate errors, especially when you access the URLs configured on the MAPI virtual directory.

-3. **Update server rules** Verify that your load balancers, reverse proxies, and firewalls are configured to allow access to the MAPI over HTTP virtual directory.
+3. **Update server rules**: Verify that your load balancers, reverse proxies, and firewalls are configured to allow access to the MAPI over HTTP virtual directory.

 4. Use the following steps to enable MAPI over HTTP in your entire Exchange organization, or enable MAPI over HTTP for one or more individual mailboxes.